Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 14) The problem of used nuclear fuel management and disposal is not passed on to numerous future generations.
 The high level waste stream is almost entirely eliminated.
 The costs of nuclear waste disposal are largely met by the persons who benefit from the nuclear energy generated.

 15) The technology for implementing the Ottensmeyer Plan has been demonstrated.
-This technology uses a proven liquid sodium fast neutron reactor coolant and a proven fuel design based on metallic uranium-plutonium-zirconium alloy core rods, metallic uranium-zirconium alloy blanket rods and sodium contained within HT-9 steel fuel tubes.
+This technology uses a proven liquid sodium fast neutron reactor coolant and a proven fuel design based on metallic uranium-TRU-zirconium alloy core rods, metallic uranium-zirconium alloy blanket rods and sodium contained within HT-9 steel fuel tubes.

 16) It is contemplated that the new fast neutron reactors would use cooling towers instead of the direct lake water cooling presently used by CANDU reactors.
 Use of cooling towers allows siting reactors at higher elevations above major water bodies, which reduces risks due to earth quakes, tsunamis and other geophysical events outside human control.
 The higher primary coolant temperature of a liquid sodium cooled fast neutron reactor as compared to a water moderated reactor increases the electrical generation efficiency.
 The low primary coolant pressure in a FNR contributes to facility safety.
 Unlike a CANDU reactor there is no potential source of radioactive steam.
 The major plant design issue is isolation of liquid sodium from both air and water.
 The use of cooling towers greatly reduces the impact of reactor cooling on marine life.